boris-sathya/HistoryStealer/README.md

 HistoryStealer
 ==============

-Tiny windows program that uploads your chrome history file to a FTP server
+Tiny windows program that uploads your chrome history file to a user specified FTP server
 ```
 Specify the FTP server hostname, username, password  => HClient dumpster = new HClient("", "", "");
 ```